AngelKyriako/AngelKyriako.github.io/source/_posts/ludum-dare-40.md

   - A BoxController used as a hook for checking collision of what world object can be picked up and used to trigger a terrain button.
   - A TerrainButtonController that can be visually programmed via drag & drop to trigger tweenable, when pressed by a CharacterController or a BoxController.

-## Non First Person Gameplay setup
+## Non first person gameplay ready

 **3-12-2017, 20.00**

 After many hours, I am finished with the first draft of our core mechanics.
 Prefabs that are in place at this point: